 When someone is arrested in Miami on the suspicion of some crime they will be taken by the authorities to a local police station where they will be booked, which will include finger printing, mug shots and the person arrested will be expected to make a statement.
 He or she will remain in jail until the day their court hearing can be heard by a judge unless they are allowed to post bail.
 Not all crimes committed are eligible for posting bail.
 However, those who ARE eligible will most certainly want to take advantage of it.

 If someone is eligible to receive bail after an arrest, the full bail amount is decided upon by a judge.
 Nonetheless, the person who was arrested will only need to pay a small percentage of the full bail amount to the jail bond company in order to be released.
-10 percent is typically the cost to bail someone out of jail in the state of Florida.
-For example, if a judge orders bail to be set at $3,000, the accused will pay $300 for the actual bond.
+10 percent is typically the cost to bail someone out of jail in the state of Florida for a state bond and 15% for a federal bond.
+For example, if a judge orders bail to be set at $3,000, the accused will pay $300 for a state bond or $450 for a federal bond.

 After you’ve done your research and decide on a bail bond company that you feel you can rely on to expedite the bail process, you will want to call them immediately and explain in detail (be completely honest) about the arrest.
 If the bondsman finds out the client failed to relay the whole truth about the arrest or does not show up to court as scheduled, it only negatively affects the client (the person who was arrested).
 Keep in mind that after a person has been arrested, it is in their best interest to be cooperative, show up (early) to all court hearings, do what the judge tells you to do and follow the advice of your bondsman and legal counsel from beginning to end.